 Preserve Your Rights After A Fort Myers Truck Accident

-In Florida, you have four years from your accident to file a lawsuit.
+In Florida, you have two years from your accident to file a lawsuit.
 Typically, the first thing an attorney will do will file a lawsuit on your behalf.
 While this doesn’t mean that you can’t settle out of court, taking such a step means you won’t lose your ability to go to trial if necessary.

-It’s also worth noting that you don’t have to resolve your case within four years.
+It’s also worth noting that you don’t have to resolve your case within two years.
 The statutes of limitations clock may toll if you are incarcerated, incapacitated, or needed time to link your injuries to the accident cited in the lawsuit.

 How A Fort Myers Truck Accident Attorney Can Help